werf/werf/docs/pages/how_to/mounts.md

 [APT](https://wiki.debian.org/Apt) saves the package list in the `/var/lib/apt/lists/` directory and also saves packages in the `/var/cache/apt/` directory when installs them.
 So, it is useful to store `/var/cache/apt/` outside the image and share it between builds.
 The `/var/lib/apt/lists/` directory depends on the status of the installed packages, and it's no good to share it between builds, but it is useful to store it outside the image to reduce its size.

-To optimize using APT cache add the following directives to `go-booking` image in the config:
+To optimize using APT cache add the following directives to the `go-booking` image in the config:

 ```yaml
 mount: